slbailey/Retrovue/docs/domain/Program.md

 - [Asset](Asset.md) - Approved content available for scheduling
 - [Operator CLI](../operator/CLI.md) - Operational procedures

-Program is a **catalog entity** (series/movie/block/composite) that describes how to resolve content, not a per-day time-slot.
+Program is a **catalog entity** (series/movie/block/composite) that describes how to resolve content, not a per-day time-block.
 Programs define resolution rules such as rotation policy (random/sequential/LRU), commType, and slot_units override for longform content.
 Programs are referenced by Patterns within SchedulePlans — the Zone defines when the Pattern applies, and the Pattern defines the sequence of Program references.
 Programs do not have `start_time`/`duration` (that's Zone+Pattern).
-At ScheduleDay time, each Program slot resolves to specific assets/episodes; under-filled blocks generate avails, and longform content with `slot_units` override consumes multiple grid blocks.
+At ScheduleDay time, each Program entry resolves to specific assets/episodes; under-filled blocks generate avails, and longform content with `slot_units` override consumes multiple grid blocks.
 Programs can reference VirtualAssets for packaging (e.g., "intro + episode + outro"), which expand at ScheduleDay time.
 Programs flow into ScheduleDay via Zones+Patterns, resolved 3-4 days in advance for EPG and playout purposes.